Audio-Language Models for Audio-Centric Tasks: A Systematic Survey: Datasets and Benchmarks

 \subsection{Audio-Text Paired Datasets}

-Audio-text paired datasets consist of audio recordings paired with corresponding text, such as captions (description of audios), transcriptions (for speech datasets) or translations (transcriptions in another language of what the speaker says).
-For natural language can describe multiple events in the audio more freely and in greater detail, audio-caption datasets providing more information for representation pre-training.
-Datasets composed of transcriptions and translations are more often used for training models on specific tasks.
-Commonly used audio-text paired datasets for training ALMs are listed in Table \ref{tab4:paired datasets}.
+Audio-text paired datasets contain audio recordings paired with corresponding text, including captions (describing audio content), transcriptions (for speech), or translations (transcriptions in other languages).
+Natural language descriptions capture multiple audio events more freely and in detail, making audio-caption datasets particularly valuable for representation pre-training.
+Transcriptions and translations are typically used for task-specific model training.
+Table \ref{tab4:paired datasets} summarizes commonly used audio-text paired datasets for ALM training.